CCaredda/White-Monte-Carlo/WMC_simulations/doc_src/README.md

 A folder Patientx needs to created prior to the execution of the python script.
 It must contains:
 - the input image "initial_img.png"
 - the mask of the surgical window "mask.png"
 - if you want to model activated areas, a mask need to be created.
-For this copy the input image "initial_img.png" into "mask_activity.png" and color the activated area in red.
+For this copy the input image "initial_img.png" into "mask_activity.png" and color the activated area in black.

 Some variables in the script need to be changed (data path and other variables)